redis/redis-doc/topics/debugging.md

 Obtaining the core file
 -----------------------

 The next step is to generate the core dump, that is the image of the memory of the running Redis process.
-This is performed using the 'gcore' command:
+This is performed using the `gcore` command:

     (gdb) gcore
     Saved corefile core.58414